 We know that it may be a few months before all our patients are up-to-date on their preventive care.
-With that in mind, we’ve developed a summary below of the affected services along with some advice to, and/or resources for, our clients should you be affected by this delay.
+With that in mind, we’ve developed a summary below of the affected services along with some advice to our clients should you be affected by this delay.

 We hope you are all staying safe and look forward to when we will be together again. 💙